keilaash/cli-wiki/cli-wiki/src/containers/stack.md

 ### Stack Basics
 Docker **Stacks** let you deploy multi-service applications using a single `docker-compose.yml` file in Swarm mode.

-> Requires Docker Swarm to be initialized with `docker swarm init`.
+> Requires Docker Swarm to be initialised with `docker swarm init`.

 #### Deploy a Stack